Information Theoretic Text-to-Image Alignment: Experimental protocol details

 \section{Experimental protocol details}

 We report in \Cref{tab:hyperparameters} all the hyper-parameters we used for our experiments.

 Next, we provide additional details on the computational cost of \gls{MITUNE}.
-In our approach, there are two distinct phases that require computational effort: \begin{itemize} \item The first is the construction of the fine-tuning set $\mathcal{S}$ based on point-wise \gls{MI}.
-As a reminder, for this phase, we use a pre-trained \gls{SD} model (at a resolution $512 \times 512$) and, given a prompt, conditionally generate 50 images, while at the same time computing point-wise \gls{MI} between the prompt and each image.
-This is done for all the prompts in the set $\mathcal{P}$, which counts 700 entries.
-In our experiments, on a single A100-80GB GPU, the generation of the fine-tuning set $\mathcal{S}$ requires roughly 24 hours. \item The second is the parameter efficient fine-tuning of the pre-trained model.
-Using the configuration discussed above, \gls{MITUNE} requires 8 hours for the fine-tuning, on a single A100-80GB GPU. \end{itemize}
+In our approach, there are two distinct phases that require computational effort:

+\textbf{Generation}: The first is the construction of the fine-tuning set $\mathcal{S}$ based on point-wise \gls{MI}.
+As a reminder, for this phase, we use a pre-trained \gls{SD} model (namely \acrshort{SDBASE} at a resolution $512 \times 512$) and, given a prompt, conditionally generate 50 images, while at the same time computing point-wise \gls{MI} between the prompt and each image.
+This is done for all the prompts in the set $\mathcal{P}$.
+Specifically for T2I-Combench, each category training set has 700 prompts, and for each prompt we generate 50 images from which we select the one with highest MI.
+The generation of the 700$\times$50 fine-tuning set requires roughly \emph{24 hours, i.e., about 2min per-prompt} on a single A100-80GB GPU -- the 50 images are generated together (as they roughly require 50GB of the 80GB available VRAM), while each prompt is processed sequentially.

+\textbf{Fine-Tuning}: The second is the parameter efficient fine-tuning of the pre-trained model.
+Using the configuration discussed above, \gls{MITUNE} requires \emph{8 hours} when using a single A100-80GB GPU.

-Note that there is no overhead at image generation time: once a pre-trained model has been fine-tuned with \gls{MITUNE}, conditional sampling takes the same amount of time of ``vanilla'' \gls{SD}.
+Note that ($i$) there is no overhead at image generation time: once a pre-trained model has been fine-tuned with \gls{MITUNE}, conditional sampling takes the same amount of time of ``vanilla'' \gls{SD} and ($ii$) while we report computational costs considering a single GPU, this is a extreme scenario and the time to process the workloads scales down (almost linearly) with the number of GPUs used according to our observations.